Tasmanian Legislative Council: History

 Like other democratic upper houses of that period, it was established using single-member electorates elected using the first-past-the-post system, with Hobart and Launceston being multi-member electorates.
 Voters would simply cross off the names of those whom they did not wish to vote for.
 Members were elected for a six-year term, and terms were staggered in such a way that two or three members' terms expired each year and elections were held in the first week of May.
 In the event of resignation or death of a member during their term, a by-election would be held to complete their term.

 Reforms in 1907 saw the House of Assembly switch to using the Hare-Clark system with multi-member seats, and introduced preferential voting to the Council.
 A redistribution in 1946 broke up Hobart and Launceston into single-member electorates.

 Suffrage was gradually expanded from the late 19th century onwards, with the property franchise being first eased and then abolished; ex-convicts, ex-servicemen and then women being granted the vote; the age of majority being reduced; and finally, full adult suffrage in 1968.
 The first woman to sit on the Legislative Council was Margaret McIntyre in 1948; the first woman to chair the upper house was Phyllis Benjamin in 1956.

 In the 1990s, various Tasmanian governments attempted to cut the size of parliament.
 Various reports proposed reducing the Tasmanian Legislative Council from 19 seats to 15.
 Others including the Morling Report proposed abolishing the Council and merging some of the electorates into the Tasmanian House of Assembly.
 However the council wouldn't agree to any of these proposals.
 During Tony Rundle's government the Legislative Council finally allowed passage of the Parliamentary Reform Bill 1998, reducing the number of seats in the chamber from 19 to 15, and redistributing all seats through an independent Distribution Tribunal, abolishing a previous rural bias which had led to unequal seats.
 However, the seats were not named after their geographic location, often using land district or county names unfamiliar to most residents, so considerable confusion for voters ensued in determining which seat they were located in.

+At the 2024 Tasmanian Legislative Council periodic election, Cassy O'Connor became the first Tasmanian Greens member of the Tasmanian Legislative Council.